acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 &ldquo;All problems have solutions.

-&ldquo;That&rdquo;s what makes them problems.
+&ldquo;That&rsquo;s what makes them problems.

-&ldquo;The solution might involve trade-offs or expenses that you don&rdquo;t want to incur.
+&ldquo;The solution might involve trade-offs or expenses that you don&rsquo;t want to incur.
 You might choose not to solve the problem.
 But there is a solution.
-Perhaps you haven&rdquo;t found it yet.
+Perhaps you haven&rsquo;t found it yet.
 Perhaps you need to do more research or make some tradeoffs in what you&rdquo;re hoping for.

-&ldquo;If there is no solution, then it&rdquo;s not a problem.
+&ldquo;If there is no solution, then it&rsquo;s not a problem.

-&ldquo;It&rdquo;s a regrettable situation.
-It&rdquo;s a boundary condition.
-It&rdquo;s something you&rdquo;ll need to live with.
+&ldquo;It&rsquo;s a regrettable situation.
+It&rsquo;s a boundary condition.
+It&rsquo;s something you&rdquo;ll need to live with.

-&ldquo;Which might be no fun, but there&rdquo;s no sense in worrying about it or spending time or money on it, because it&rdquo;s not a problem.
+&ldquo;Which might be no fun, but there&rsquo;s no sense in worrying about it or spending time or money on it, because it&rsquo;s not a problem.

-&ldquo;&ldquo;I want to go to the wedding, but it&rdquo;s a thousand miles away.&rdquo; That&rdquo;s a problem.
+&ldquo;&ldquo;I want to go to the wedding, but it&rsquo;s a thousand miles away.&rdquo; That&rsquo;s a problem.
 You can solve it with a plane ticket and some cancelled plans.

-&ldquo;&ldquo;I want to go to the wedding, but I&rdquo;m not willing to cancel my meeting.&rdquo; That&rdquo;s not a problem.
-That&rdquo;s an unavoidable conflict.
-If you need to violate a law of physics to get out of a situation, it&rdquo;s not a problem.
-But you&rdquo;ve already given up turning it into a problem, so it doesn&rdquo;t pay to pretend it&rdquo;s solvable.
+&ldquo;&ldquo;I want to go to the wedding, but I&rdquo;m not willing to cancel my meeting.&rdquo; That&rsquo;s not a problem.
+That&rsquo;s an unavoidable conflict.
+If you need to violate a law of physics to get out of a situation, it&rsquo;s not a problem.
+But you&rdquo;ve already given up turning it into a problem, so it doesn&rsquo;t pay to pretend it&rsquo;s solvable.

 &ldquo;Once we can walk away from unsolvable situations that pretend to be problems, we can focus our energy on the real problems in front of us.&rdquo;&mdash;<a href="https://seths.blog/2019/01/problems-and-boundaries/" rel="noopener" target="_blank">Seth Godin</a>